I Love Money season 2

-I Love Money 2 or I Love Money (season 2) is the second season of the VH1 reality television series I Love Money, created by Surreal Life executive producers Cris Abrego and Mark Cronin.
-The 19 contestants for the second season were drawn from I Love New York, Flavor of Love, Rock of Love, and Real Chance of Love to compete in physical and mental challenges, aiming for a $250,000 grand prize.
-Production began in late October 2008 & wrapped November 2008, and the show premiered on February 2, 2009 with Craig J. Jackson returning to host.
-The winner of the competition was Angela Pitts, also known as Myammee.
+The second season of the VH1 reality television series I Love Money, created by The Surreal Life executive producers Cris Abrego and Mark Cronin, premiered on February 2, 2009 with Craig J. Jackson returning to host.
+The 19 contestants for the second season were drawn from I Love New York, Flavor of Love, Rock of Love with Bret Michaels, and Real Chance of Love to compete in physical and mental challenges, aiming for a $250,000 grand prize.
+Production began in late October 2008 & wrapped November 2008.